 Towards a fossil-free future

-Moreover, the headquarters was established only in the last 3-4 years and has grown rapidly from about 30 to about 150 people.
-For the first time in the company’s history, a global strategy had been outlined, with a veritable associated portfolio of global change initiatives.
+Moreover, the headquarters was established in its current shape only in the last 3-4 years and has grown rapidly from about 30 to about 150 people.
+For the first time in SHV Energy’s history, a global strategy had been outlined, with a veritable associated portfolio of global change initiatives.

 With the launch of their track to support the transition to a non-fossil fuel enterprise, the number of change projects quadrupled.
 This confronted business leaders with the ongoing struggle of how to implement both planned and unplanned organizational change into their daily reality.
 It places a greater demand on their ability to lead change effectively, let alone successfully.
 To grow this internal capability and improve the way leaders lead change, they turned to LQ.

 In January 2019, we started in a hands-on manner, first focusing on one change project.
 We worked with the program team of the ERP implementation project to gauge their change readiness and identified how the program plan could be adjusted to land with the intended outcome.

 The report-out of the six battery scan made it clear that the success of the program was partially at risk in one of the target entities for roll-out, due to factors that were outside the scope and mandate of the program team.
 This insight led to two decisions: 1. the entity was de-prioritized in the ERP Program roll-out schedule.
 2. The six batteries scan was used as a tool to support the Management Teams of the first two roll-out entities, such that they could begin to get their organizations ready to implement the upcoming ERP change.